sintel-dev/Orion/BENCHMARK.md

 This function expects the following inputs:

 * pipelines (dict or list): dictionary with pipeline names as keys and their JSON paths as values.
 If a list is given, it should be of JSON paths, and the paths themselves will be used as names.
-If not give, all verified pipelines will be used for evaluation.
+If not given, all verified pipelines will be used for evaluation.
 * datasets (dict or list): dictionary of dataset name as keys and list of signals as values.
-If a list is given then it will be under a generic name ``dataset``.
+If a list is given then it will be under a generic name `dataset`.
  If not given, all benchmark datasets will be used used.
 * hyperparameters (dict or list): dictionary with pipeline names as keys and their hyperparameter JSON paths or dictionaries as values.
 If a list is given, it should be of corresponding order to pipelines.
 * metrics (dict or list): dictionary with metric names as keys and scoring functions as values.
-If a list is given, it should be of scoring functions, and they ``__name__`` value will be used as the metric name.
+If a list is given, it should be of scoring functions, and they `__name__` value will be used as the metric name.
  If not given, all the available metrics will be used.
 * rank (str): Sort and rank the pipelines based on the given metric.
  If not given, rank using the first metric.
 * distributed (bool): Whether to use dask for distributed computing.
-If not given, use ``False``.
+If not given, use `False`.
 * holdout (bool): Whether to use the prespecified train-test split.
-If not given, use ``False``.
+If not given, use `False`.
-* detrend (bool): Whether to use ``scipy.detrend``.
-If not given, use ``False``.
+* detrend (bool): Whether to use `scipy.detrend`.
+If not given, use `False`.
 * output_path (str): Location to save the results.
 If not given, results will not be saved.

 And returns a `pandas.DataFrame` which contains the scores obtained with each scoring function